Skip to content

 Similarly, if you owned a mining company and had some copper you wanted to get off your hands straight away, you'd try and sell it on the spot market.

-Due to the large quantities of commodities traded - and global nature of these trades - set standards are used by the spot market so traders can buy and sell commodities quickly without the need for a visual inspection.
+Due to the large quantities of commodities traded – and the global nature of these trades – set standards are used so traders can buy and sell quickly without visual inspection.

 The futures market